LASIK surgery: Is it right for you?

 Your eye surgeon will also ask detailed questions about your general health.
 Certain medical conditions, unrelated to your eyes, can increase the risks associated with LASIK surgery or make the outcome less predictable.
 These include:

 - Any disease or condition that affects your immune system and impairs your ability to heal or makes you more prone to infections, such as rheumatoid arthritis, lupus, HIV and other autoimmune disorders.

 - Taking an immunosuppressive medication for any reason.

 - Uncontrolled diabetes, which may put you at risk of complications, such as diabetic retinopathy.

 Is your vision stable?

 If you have myopia, your vision may continue to change throughout your teenage years, or even longer, requiring periodic changes in the prescription of your glasses or contact lenses.
-Therefore, people must be over age 18, and preferably older, before considering LASIK eye surgery.
+Therefore, people should be over age 18, and preferably older, before considering LASIK eye surgery.

-Certain conditions and medications — pregnancy, breast-feeding, steroid drugs — may cause temporary fluctuations in your vision.
+Certain conditions and medications — pregnancy, breastfeeding, steroid drugs — may cause temporary fluctuations in your vision.
 Wait until your vision has stabilized before considering LASIK eye surgery.

 Can you afford it?

 Most insurance plans consider laser eye surgery to be an elective procedure and don't cover the cost.
 Know what the surgery will cost you.